 The rules surrounding parental responsibilities, parenting plans, child support, and parenting issues are the same for unmarried parents as for divorcing parents.

 4. How do I calculate child support in Illinois?

-Deviating from the guideline amount of child support, however, is RARE!
-If you want to do it, you must have a very good reason, and very specific reasons for doing it AND you must get your judge to agree that there is a good reason for deviating from the guidelines.
+Deviating from the guideline amount of child support in most cases is RARE!
+If you want to do it, you must have a very good reason for doing it AND you must get your judge to agree that there is a good reason for deviating from the guidelines.

 If you want to get a rough idea of what your child support might end up being, you can check out this Illinois child support estimator.

 5. How does child custody work in Illinois?

 Illinois has abolished the term “custody.”
 It has replaced the concept of “child custody” with “Parental Responsibilities.”
 (See the answer below.)